 - Do not hike, bike, or jog alone, especially from dusk until dawn when mountain lions are most active.

-- If safe to do so, please take a picture and/or video and send it to Public Safety via the LiveSafe app.
+- If safe to do so, please take a picture and/or video, and send it to Public Safety via the LiveSafe app.

-As a reminder, if you encounter a mountain lion:
+If you encounter a mountain lion: